qouteall/qouteall-blog/blog/2025/Traps to Developers.md

     - Aliasing means multiple pointers point to the same place in memory.
     - Strict aliasing rule: If there are two pointers with type `A*` and `B*`, then compiler assumes two pointer can never equal.
 If they equal, using it to access memory undefined behavior.
 Except in two cases: 1. `A` and `B` has subtyping relation 2. converting pointer to byte pointer (`char*`, `unsigned char*` or `std::byte*`) (the reverse does not apply). [^pointer_type_hold_integer]
     - Pointer provenance.
 Two pointers from two different provenances are treated as never alias.
 If their address equals, it's undefined behavior.
 [See also](https://www.ralfj.de/blog/2020/12/14/provenance.html)
-  - In C++ `const` can mean both read-only and truly-immutable.
-Converting `const T*` to `T*` only works if pointed object is actually mutable.
-If pointed object is immutable (declared as `const T`) then it's undefined behavior.
+  - In C++ `const` can mean both read-only and immutable.
+Converting `const T*` to `T*` only works if that `const` means read-only.
+If pointed object is immutable (declared as `const T`) then mutating it by pointer cast is undefined behavior.
   - If `bool`'s binary value is neither 0 or 1, using it is undefined behavior.
-If an enum's binary value is not valid, using it is undefined behavior.
+Similarily if an enum's binary value is not valid, using it is undefined behavior.
 - Alignment.
   - For example, 64-bit integer's address need to be disivible by 8.
 In ARM, accessing memory in unaligned way can cause crash.
   - Unaligned memory access is undefined behavior.